quan16369/Deals_hunting/README.md

 - **Pricing Model**: Uses a pricing model to evaluate the attractiveness of discovered deals.
 - **User Interface**: Provides an interface for users to view deals that have good prices through Gradio.

+## Agent Workflows

+1. **The UI**: Built using Gradio for user interaction.
+2. **The Agent Framework**: Handles memory and logging for the agents.
+3. **Planning Agent**: Coordinates activities among all agents.
+4. **Scanner Agent**: Identifies promising deals from scraped data.
+6. **Specialist Agent**: Estimates prices for specific categories.
+7. **Ensemble Agent**: Combines insights from multiple agents to finalize price estimates.
+8. **Messaging Agent**: Sends push notifications to users about exciting deals.

 ## Installation

 1. **System Requirements**: